-- The committee boat and safety boat are to be found at Royal Quays Marina.
+- The committee boat (big tin) and safety boat (rib) are to be found at Royal Quays Marina.
 You will need to check at the marina office what berths the boats are in and what the pass-word is for the security gates.
-Please note that we have the following berths at Royal Quays: 26 – Old RIB, 27 – Committee Boat, 28 – New RIB.
+Please note that we normally have the following berths at Royal Quays: 26 – Old RIB, 27 – Committee Boat, 28 – New RIB.
 The new RIB (Doreen) should be used for normal rescue duty.
 Please try to ensure the boats go back to the correct berths.

 - There is a changing room (and toilets) at the marina and the office staff will advise you of the security password to access these.

 - Collect vhf radios from Marina Reception prior to going afloat.

 - Please communicate with the marina staff as to when you plan to leave the marina and co-ordinate this with the opening of the lock gates.
 On your way back to the marina, at the end of your duty, contact the marina (channel 80) and they will expect you and facilitate the lock gates being open ASAP.
 Red and green lights control entry and exit (just like a traffic light system)